[DIY] 3kg Spool Holder - Tangled Filament

 After getting a couple of 3kg spools of PLA filament, I had to design a spool holder for use with my Bambu P1S and H2S 3D printers.

-Update Feb'26 one of the recent Tangled spools I received is 104mm wide instead of the old 100mm.
-So I updated the CAD model to version B3.
-Works with both old and new spools, with margins to spare if dimensions change again.
-Other updates:
+Update Feb'26 one of the recent Tangled spools I received is 104mm wide instead of the previous 100mm.
+So I updated the CAD model to version B6.
+Works with both old and new spools.
+Also includes updates that increase rigidity, improve reliability against spool dimensional / warping variations, and reduce the pulling friction experienced by the extruder:

-- 2mm hole at the bottom of the fitting hole to prevent tubing pull-through
+• 2.6mm filament feed-through hole at the bottom of the fitting hole to prevent tube pull-through

-- horizontal tubing holder for smoother unwinding when spool is full
+• horizontal tube holder for smoother unwinding when spool is full

 Happy mega prints to all !